Lekki Lagos, Nigeria Travel Guide

 Dive into the historical sites and markets of Lagos Island, including Freedom Park.

-Visit areas like Broad Street and the Brazilian Quarter for unique architecture and heritage.
+Visit areas like Broad Street and the Brazilian Quarter for one-of-a-kind architecture and heritage.

-Explore a wider range of dining experiences, from street food to international restaurants.
+Explore a wider range of dining experiences, from street food to foreign restaurants.

 Combine Lekki with historical sites, art galleries, plus local bazaars across Lagos.